on Life Issues - February 2020

 surrogate mother to retain a right to object for a short

 period.
-Furthermore, it calls for specific regulation for
+Furthermore, it calls for specific regulation of

-independent legal advice, to reduce the risk of arrangements
+counselling and independent legal advice, to reduce the risk of

 Surrogacy UK, an organisation which represents about 150 active